Grey Coat Hospital: School behaviour code

 The school has a strict behaviour code, summarised for students as "The most important rule of all is to behave well at all times inside and outside the school, in a way which will bring honour to it, credit to you and that will show courtesy and consideration for other people."

 The school suspended 29 students in December 2008 for joining an open Facebook group described by the Head as "a hate campaign against a member of staff".
 Westminster City Council supported the school's decision.
 Teaching unions said that one in five teachers faces cyber-bullying, and called for expulsions in serious cases.
 Although the Facebook group was removed, discussions remained on another website with disparaging comments about the teacher concerned.
 The Daily Telegraph reported that some pupils had contacted the paper to say that the school had gone too far.

-Notable former pupils
+Former pupils

-In 2007, Ray Mears visited the school to unveil a new plaque for notable former pupil David Thompson, the explorer responsible for charting much of North America.
+In 2007, Ray Mears visited the school to unveil a new plaque for David Thompson, an explorer who charted much of North America.
 David Thompson was admitted in 1777 and apprenticed to the Hudson's Bay Company for seven years in 1784, and had a river in the Rocky Mountains named after him in recognition of his contribution to the mapping of Western Canada.
-More recently he was commemorated on a Canadian postage stamp.
-One of David Thompson's contemporaries and pupils of the school was John Hatchard, founder in 1797 of the oldest bookshop in England, still operating in Piccadilly.
-Another interesting association of the school was Ho Chi Minh, the founder of modern Vietnam, who was a labourer at the hospital in 1913, whilst a student in London.
-Another notable Old Grey was the actress and artist's model Eleanor Thornton, who has been immortalised in the Rolls-Royce Spirit of Ecstasy mascot since 1911.
+One of David Thompson's contemporaries and pupils of the school was John Hatchard, who founded in 1797 of the oldest bookshops in England, still operating in Piccadilly.
+Ho Chi Minh, the founder of the Democratic Republic of Vietnam, was a labourer at the hospital in 1913, whilst a student in London.
+The actress and artist's model Eleanor Thornton, who modelled for the Rolls-Royce Spirit of Ecstasy mascot, also attended the school.